-The meeting agenda includes panel presentations by HARC members who use innovative research methods to study precision home visiting, as well as three concurrent workshops (see below) led by experts in the field on key concepts related to precision home visiting.
-Prior to the meeting, attendees will be sent suggested pre-readings and thought exercises related to their selected workshop.
-Attendees will come away with actionable steps to implement in their own work in the immediate future.
-The three workshops are:
+The meeting also included three concurrent workshops (see below) led by experts in the field on key concepts related to precision home visiting.
+Prior to the meeting, attendees were sent suggested pre-readings and thought exercises related to their selected workshop.
+The shared goals of the sessions were to have attendees come away with actionable steps to implement in their own work in the immediate future.
+The three workshops were:

 - Preparing for Rapid Cycle and Adaptive Designs

-- Participants will learn about the prerequisite conditions needed to create rapid cycle and adaptive research designs.
-For example, participants will discuss the features of outcome variables suited to rapid cycle evaluation.
+- Participants learned about the prerequisite conditions needed to create rapid cycle and adaptive research designs.
+For example, participants discussed the features of outcome variables suited to rapid cycle evaluation.

 - Engaging Families and Key Stakeholders

 - Innovative research methods benefit from and rely on collaboration with families and other key stakeholders.
-Participants will learn about the continuum of family and stakeholder engagement and will consider ways to move their own research farther along this continuum.
+Participants learned about the continuum of family and stakeholder engagement and considered ways to move their own research farther along this continuum.